-- PCT1725 (regrowth): Swamp Mahogany Broad-leaved Paperbark Swamp Water Fern Plume Rush swamp forest on coastal lowlands of the Central Coast and Lower North Coast. - PCT1734: Wallum Bottlebrush Leptocarpus tenax Baloskion pallens Wallum sedge heath of the lower North Coast. - PCT1742: Jointed Twig-rush sedgeland.
+- PCT1725 (regrowth): Swamp Mahogany Broad-leaved Paperbark Swamp Water Fern Plume Rush swamp forest on coastal lowlands of the Central Coast and Lower North Coast.
+This vegetation zone is restricted to the DAREZ. - PCT1734: Wallum Bottlebrush Leptocarpus tenax Baloskion pallens Wallum sedge heath of the lower North Coast.
+This vegetation zone is restricted to the DAREZ. - PCT1742: Jointed Twig-rush sedgeland.
+This vegetation zone is restricted to the DAREZ.